Why Business Documents Need Professional Editing Before They Reach Clients

 It's easy to think of editing as a cost.
 It's more accurate to think of it as risk management.
 Consider what's at stake when a poorly edited document reaches a client:

-• A lost proposal representing months of relationship building and a contract worth thousands or hundreds of thousands of dollars
+• A lost proposal representing months of relationship building and a contract worth thousands or hundreds of thousands of dollars.

-• A damaged client relationship that takes years to rebuild
+• A damaged client relationship that takes years to rebuild.

-• A public facing error that requires a retraction, correction, or apology
+• A public-facing error that requires a retraction, correction, or apology.

-• Internal time spent correcting and resending documents that should have been right the first time
+• Internal time spent correcting and resending documents that should have been right the first time.

 Against those risks, the cost of professional business document editing is modest.
-At Editor World, prices are transparent and based on word count, so you know exactly what you'll pay before you submit.
-Turnaround times start at 2 hours for qualifying documents, meaning professional editing doesn't have to slow you down.
-For a broader look at how professional editing strengthens business writing, read our article on how professional editing services enhance business writing.
+Prices are transparent and based on word count, so you know exactly what you'll pay before you submit.

 Why Internal Proofreading Isn't Enough